Hilton Head Heroes Family Application

 - Diagnosed with an illness that will shorten their life span.

-- (If a cancer patient in remission) Have been in active treatment sometime over the past 12 months.
+- If a cancer patient in remission they must have been in active treatment sometime over the past 12 months.

 First priority consideration:

 - Patients diagnosed with a life threatening illness.

 - Heart, lung and liver transplant patients who have undergone a transplant in the past 12 months.

 - Patients with congenital birth defects and chronic illnesses such as Cystic Fibrosis, Muscular Dystrophy, Down’s Syndrome and Sickle Cell Anemia are not currently considered for our program.
 However, some life-threatening genetic disease patients will be reviewed on a case by case basis, based on the severity of their illness, approval of their primary care doctor and available dates in the Hero House.

 - Doctor approval for patient travel (using the provided signed and witnessed Medical Approval Form).

 - Parent(s) or Legal Guardian(s) must have legal custody of the patient and other children on the Hero vacation, as well as the right to travel out of their state of residence.